franfaccin/olx-women-workshop-2022-frontend/INSTRUCTIONS.md

 Now enjoy your page!
 Maybe try to make it more your own and update the styles.

-And get ready for the next workshop, where we'll on developing the Backend where all the information in this page is coming from!
+And get ready for the next workshop, where we'll be developing the Backend where all the information in this page is coming from!

 Cya! 👋